• Ginsan

 What is Ginsan?

-Ginsan, by Hitachi Metals, is a stainless steel known for rust resistance, sharpness, and durability.
-It offers carbon steel-like cutting performance and is valued in Japanese culinary craftsmanship.
-Hitachi Metals also produces Yasuki steels like White Steel and Blue Steel.
-Ginsan boasts sharpness comparable to carbon steel while alleviating the "difficult to sharpen" characteristic unique to stainless steel and reducing slipping when cutting food.
+Ginsan, produced by Hitachi Metals, is a stainless steel known for its rust resistance, sharpness, and durability.
+It offers carbon steel-like cutting performance and is highly valued in Japanese culinary craftsmanship.
+Hitachi Metals also produces other high-quality steels like White Steel and Blue Steel.
+Ginsan boasts sharpness comparable to carbon steel, while alleviating the common challenge of sharpening associated with stainless steel, and it reduces slipping when cutting food.

 The Brilliance of Ginsan

-Due to its superior sharpness and resistance to rust, Ginsan is extensively used in various types of blades, including kitchen knives.
-Trusted in both professional kitchens and homes, Ginsan steel makes daily culinary tasks more efficient and enjoyable.
+Because of its superior sharpness and resistance to rust, Ginsan is extensively used in kitchen knives, trusted by both professional chefs and home cooks alike.
+It enhances daily culinary tasks, making them more efficient and enjoyable.

 • Gyuto made from Ginsan

-Ginsan is a material with a high carbon content and exceptional hardness.
-When sharpened, it exhibits a sharpness comparable to that of steel knives.
+Ginsan is a material with high carbon content and exceptional hardness.
+When sharpened, it exhibits sharpness comparable to steel knives.

 • Yanagi made from Ginsan